 Those are good questions and ones to which The University of Texas at Austin School of Nursing can help provide answers.
 The School recently adopted an undergraduate admissions process that should make the transition for the class of 2018 a little less frightening.

 In the past, students were admitted — after a competitive process — into the nursing program as juniors.
 This fall, freshmen admitted to UT Austin who declared nursing as their first choice major were admitted directly into the four-year Bachelor of Science in Nursing program.
 A newly revised curriculum will have students taking nursing courses earlier than in the previous degree plan.
 As sophomores, they will begin hands-on clinical practice rather than having to wait until their junior year.

-“Freshmen entering the School of Nursing will be spending a lot of time together over the next few years, and faculty will have more time to work with each cohort as they develop the critical knowledge, skills and attitudes necessary to think like nurses,” said Dr. Linda Carpenter, assistant dean for student affairs.
+“Freshmen entering the School of Nursing will be spending a lot of time together over the next few years, and faculty will have more time to work with each cohort as they develop the critical knowledge, skills and attitudes necessary to think like nurses,” said Dr. Linda Carpenter, assistant dean for Student Services.
 “Students will prepare for professional careers and develop a deeper understanding of health-care ethics and the complexities involved in caring for people.
 We believe this will change the culture for the good.”

 From a curriculum perspective, allowing students to spread course requirements over four years will enable them to manage their schedule and course load with some flexibility.
 In the past, some students may have been unable to take a prerequisite course in the proper sequence in order to complete the rest of their coursework, leaving them no choice but to fall a semester behind.
 Although many courses still must be sequential, the new curriculum allows more flexibility when choosing schedules.